kizomanizo/autheer/README.md

 ### Find a specific user

-Autheer can help you to find a specific user by using the user ID, this needs you to send a GET request to `localhost:3003/users/user-id-here` and use the following code for your find user route:
+Autheer can help you to find a specific user by using the user ID, this needs you to send a GET request to `localhost:3003/users/user-id-here` with the same Authorization header as the REGISTER above and use the following code for your find user route:

 ```javascript
 // Find a specific user